Methodology · v2026.1

 Dose-response by training status.

 Meso asks for your training status at intake — novice, intermediate, or advanced — and uses it as a global multiplier on starting volume, progression increments, MRV, and phase length.
-The same framework, tuned per lifter.
+The strongest dose-response evidence stratified by training status comes from strength outcomes (1RM gains) in young trained men and competitive athletes; Meso applies the same training-status modulation across both strength and hypertrophy targets — directionally supported by the cited literature, with magnitudes calibrated from practice.

 Rule in Meso's engine The user's training_status sets the phase-length range, starting volume multiplier, and default progression aggressiveness.
 A novice's linear progression might add 2.5 kg/week; an advanced lifter's might be 1 kg/month on the same lift.